stat6250-w17/course_questions_wiki/README.md

 - Question (AS): Can one sas library(folder) contain both SAS native format and external file types ?
 Does SAS automatically determine if/when to use the extra 'engine' parameter in the libname statement to use for reading the non-SAS file ?
 - Answer: TBD
 - Question (AS): what statement is used to delete a libref within a SAS program? opposite of LIBNAME?
-- Answer: TBD
+- Answer (AS): .e.g LIBNAME libref CLEAR;
 - Question (WF):  How to reference a library which is also a data file? for example, libname rptdata spss 'g:\\myspss.spss';
 - Answer (WF): libname xdb excel "c:\\mymachine\\pcfdata\\demo.xlsx";

 ## Chapter 3 Questions
 [Chapter 3, General Questions]
-- Question (AS): Is there a way to print out the values of certain variables during debugging i.e. equivalent of a print statement?
+- Question (AS): Is there a way to print out the values of certain variables during debugging i.e. equivalent of a print statement?(repeated questions.
+See Chapter 1)
-- Answer: TBD
+- Answer (AS): Use PUT statements to print the values of variables to the log.

 \[Chapter 3, Problem 1\]
 - Question (WF): Can DATA and PROC steps begin somewhere else other than column one?
 How about the RUN statement?